 To make sure you’re not losing money off of your own Black Friday sale, consider limiting the number of items sold at loss-leading prices and the number of discounted items allowed per shopper.
 Another option is to offer the super-low price only to those customers who spend a certain amount at your store.
-Whatever the precaution you choose, be sure to clearly specify it in all your marketing communications.
+Whatever precaution you choose, it’s important to clearly specify it in all your marketing communications.

 Strategy #4: Be thankful

-Thanksgiving Weekend is an excellent opportunity to express our gratitude to friends, loved ones, and, of course, the loyal customers who play such an important role in keeping us in business.
+Thanksgiving Weekend is an excellent opportunity to express our gratitude to friends, loved ones, and, of course, the loyal customers who play such an important role in keeping you in business.

 One great way to say thanks is to reward existing customers with exclusive deals or coupon codes around the busy shopping season.
 This serves a dual purpose: making your customers feel appreciated while reminding them of the great service and value your business provides.